restic/restic/doc/manual_rest.rst

           --with-atime                       store the atime for all files and directories

     Global Flags:
-          --cacert stringSlice       path to load root certificates from (default: use system certificates) --cache-dir string         set the cache directory
+          --cacert file              file to load root certificates from (default: use system certificates) --cache-dir string         set the cache directory
           --cleanup-cache            auto remove old cache directories
           --json                     set output mode to JSON for commands that support it